blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 ## Intellectual Property Rights

+`[EDIT THIS SECTION EACH CONTRACT FOR THE COMPANY NAME]`

 Just to be clear, “Intellectual property rights” means all patents, rights to inventions, copyright (including rights to software) and related rights, trademarks, service marks, get-up and trade names, internet domain names, rights to goodwill or to sue for passing off, rights in designs, database rights, rights in confidential information (including know-how) and any other intellectual property rights, in each case whether registered or unregistered and including all applications (or rights to apply) for, and renewals or extensions of, such rights and all similar or equivalent rights or forms of protection which subsist or shall subsist now or in the future in any part of the world.

-Although we are managing the hosting of your site, you may still be adding and/or editing content on the site.

-First, you guarantee that all elements of text, images, or other media you put onto your site are either owned by you or that you’ve permission to use them.
-When you put text, images, or other media onto your site, you agree to protect us from any claim by a third party that we’re hosting a website using their intellectual property.
+First, you guarantee that all elements of text, images, or other media you provide are either owned by you or that you’ve permission to use them.
+When you provide text, images, or other media to us, you agree to protect us from any claim by a third party that we’re using their intellectual property.

-In the event we make any changes to your website (under your direction), we guarantee that all elements of the work we deliver to you are either owned by us or we’ve obtained permission to provide them to you.
+We guarantee that all elements of the work we deliver to you are either owned by us or we’ve obtained permission to provide them to you.
 When we provide text, images, or other media to you, we agree to protect you from any claim by a third party that you’re using their intellectual property.

+Provided you’ve paid for the work and that this contract hasn’t been terminated, we’ll assign all intellectual property rights to you as follows:

+- You'll own all of the work product we produce specifically to fulfill the responsibilities listed in Scope of Services in this contract.
+- You'll own all platforms, services, engagements that we establish and manage while using our `[company]` email address.
+- We will own everything we produce or work on (on our equipment) that is not directly related to us providing you services under this contract.

 ## Dispute Resolution

 If there is a disagreement about this contract or the services we are providing you, both parties will attempt to negotiate and come to a mutual resolution.
 In the event that a mutual resolution cannot be reached through good faith negotiations, the disagreement shall be referred to arbitration.
 The arbitrator’s decision shall be final and binding.
 The non-prevailing Party shall pay the reasonable attorneys’ fees and other costs and expenses (including expert witness fees and costs associated with enforcing the judgment of the arbitration) to the prevailing Party.

+## Independent Contractor Capacity

+In working under this contract, we are acting as an independent contractor and not as an employee.
+Both parties acknowledge that this contract does not create a partnership or joint venture between them, and is exclusively a contract for service.
+You are not required to pay, or make any contributions to, any social security, local, state or federal tax, unemployment compensation, workers' compensation, insurance premium, profit-sharing, pension or any other employee benefit for us during the Term.
+We are responsible for paying, and complying with reporting requirements for, all local, state and federal taxes related to payments made to the us under this contract.

+Except as otherwise provided in this contract, we will have full control over working time, methods, and decision-making in relation to the work under this Contract.
+We will work autonomously and not at your direction.
+However, we will be responsive to your reasonable needs and concerns.

 ## Other Legal Stuff